saylordotorg/course_rwm103/Unit01.md

+---
+layout: default
+title: "RWM103: Geometry"
+course_description: "In this course, you will study the relationships between lines and angles.
+You will learn to calculate how much space an object covers, determine how much space is inside of a three-dimensional object, and other relationships between shapes, objects, and the mathematics that govern them."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Basics of Geometry** <span id="1"></span> *From a young age, we learn basic vocabulary and basic concepts that lead us to understand greater concepts.
 In this unit, you will learn